Cerberus9-dev/Raptor-OS-Home-Edition/README.md

 ## First Boot

-Two dialogs appear on the first login, in sequence:
+Three dialogs appear on the first login, in sequence:

 1. **Browser choice** — Firefox (pre-installed, no download), Brave (~120 MB), or Chrome (~150 MB).
 Shows a network check, download progress bar, and retry prompt on failure.
 Closing the dialog keeps Firefox.
+2. **Chat client choice** — Discord (~150 MB) or Vesktop (~100 MB, Vencord built in).
+Neither is pre-installed.
+"Skip — Install Neither" is always available.
-2. **App picker** — 65+ optional apps across 12 categories.
+3. **App picker** — 65+ optional apps across 12 categories.
 Nothing is pre-ticked.
 Everything here is also installable later from Discover or `flatpak install flathub <id>`.
 "Skip — Install Nothing" is always available.

 ---